dime-scheduler/powerplatform-connector/src/README.md

 ## Prerequisites

+In order to use the connector, you'll need:

+- A Microsoft Power Apps or Power Automate plan with custom connector feature
-In order to use the connector, you'll need a running instance of Dime.Scheduler on-premise or in the cloud; and it must be accessible by the app that uses this connector.
+- A running instance of Dime.Scheduler on-premise or in the cloud, and must be accessible by the app that uses this connector.

 ## Supported operations